BonoboPLC/bonoboplc_wiki/administration/staff.md

 > Step 1.
 Navigate to the Staff tab shown on the navigation {.is-info}

 > Step 2.
-Search and select the user to visit the Staff detail page {.is-info}
+Search and select the user to visit the Staff profile page {.is-info}

 > Step 3.
 Navigate to the Access tab and change the status from Active to Banned